 Crisp around the edges and soft in the middle, these cookies are teeming with pieces of toasted almonds and Heath milk chocolate toffee bits.
 You can dress them up by drizzling melted chocolate over the top, or eat them plan.
 Either way, you have a perfectly delicious cookie!

-The ingredients include unsalted butter, dark brown sugar, granulated sugar, eggs, vanilla extract, baking soda, salt, all purpose flour, almonds, Heath Milk Chocolate English Toffee Bits, and semi-sweet or milk chocolate.
+I used the following ingredients: Unsalted butter, dark brown sugar, granulated sugar, eggs, vanilla extract, baking soda, salt, all-purpose flour, almonds, Heath Milk Chocolate English Toffee Bits, and semi-sweet or milk chocolate.

 Because I was using whole almonds, I started by blanching them to remove the skins (putting them in boiling water for 3 minutes, draining them, and popping off the skins).
 You could also use slivered almonds or almond pieces here.
 I toasted the blanched almonds which were still wet at 350° F for about 20 minutes.
 If you use slivered almonds or almond pieces, it should only take 5 to 8 minutes to toast them.
 After the almonds cooled, I pulsed them in the food processor along with 3 Tablespoons of the granulated sugar until then were coarsely ground.
 The reason for adding the sugar was to ensure that the almonds didn’t turn into a paste.

 For the cookie dough, I started by beating room temperature butter on high with the electric mixer until it was light and creamy.
 This took several minutes.
 Then, I added the dark brown sugar and remaining granulated sugar, and continued beating the mixture on high until it was light and fluffy.

 This was followed by the addition of the eggs, and continued beating for another minute or so.